carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 ### Affine Relations

 The current MLIR spec includes affine maps and integer sets, but not affine relations.
-Affine relations are a natural way to model read and write access information, which can be very useful to capture the behavior of opaque external library calls, high-performance vendor libraries, or user-provided / user-tuned routines.
+Affine relations are a natural way to model read and write access information, which can be very useful to capture the behavior of external library calls where no implementation is available, high-performance vendor libraries, or user-provided / user-tuned routines.

 An affine relation is a relation between input and output dimension identifiers while being symbolic on a list of symbolic identifiers and with affine